 Line 126: it is stated NADH was not observed, however in Tian 2017b, figure 2 there is NADH/NAD+ and NADPH/NAD+ data.
 It is not clear what data was or was not used from the previous work leading to confusion.

-<Answer>
+In Tian et al. 2017b, the metabolite data comes from two different expeirments, with slightly different experimental conditions.
+In our initial analysis, we did not want to combine the data from the different datasets since we are not sure they are thermodynamically consistent (this is a frequent problem when you are trying to re-use data originally collected for a different purpose).
+In light of the reviewer’s comments, however, we have decided to investigate the effect of introducing these constraints.
+We find…

 Minor: